reckziegelwilliam/liamreckziegel.io/docs/ADMIN_ARCHITECTURE.md

 - Note: Requires Vercel Blob or S3 configuration in production
 - Current implementation stores metadata only

-### Settings page access denied
+### Settings page not loading
-- Only admin role can access settings
+- Ensure you're signed in
-- Check user role in permissions.ts
+- Check database connection for settings retrieval
 - Verify session is active

 ### Sidebar navigation not highlighting